SEARCHING FOR THE BEST QUALITY DRINKING WATER IN THE WORLD

 Is the water we're drinking high quality?
 What does "high quality" drinking water actually mean?
 These two key questions are what we, the Muhr family, set out to answer, after one evening around the dinner table in the spring of 1999, in Greenwich, Connecticut.
 Immediately, we noticed a frustrating lack of quality markers for drinking water.
 How could something so important be so unclear?
 So we set out to uncover the most important qualities of the water we all drink.

 Working with a team of scientists and water experts, we began to establish some core metrics for defining drinking water quality.
 Using their criteria, we began testing a large number of waters in laboratories.
 The results were eye-opening.
 What they revealed was that there wasn’t a single commercially available drinking water that met our criteria for “high quality”.
 Surely there had to be a natural water source somewhere that would make the grade… but where?

-The water in the aquifer arrives there after a 10-year journey beginning as raindrops in the mountains above, then filtering through layers of the highest quality limestone.
+The water in the aquifer arrives there after an 8-year journey beginning as raindrops in the mountains above, then filtering through layers of the highest quality limestone.
 Protected from pollution by a level of earth called a Glacial Moraine, the aquifer appeared to be the natural source we’d been searching for.

 So, had we crossed oceans and continents in search of what had always been within reach?
 Before we could celebrate this breakthrough, we had to be certain the water in the aquifer was of the required quality.
 So a multi-year - and multi-season - testing cycle began, to ensure the water at the Dachstein Well was suitable for bottling.
 This allowed us to confirm 4 important points:

-- The aquifer was constantly replenishing
+The aquifer is constantly replenishing

-- It does not impact other water sources
+It does not impact other water sources

 Once these facts had been independently confirmed it was time to embark on collecting the 57 permits needed to collect and bottle this pure, high quality water.
 Now, Hallstein is ready for you to enjoy - as unfiltered, unprocessed and unaltered as it is at the source.
 Finally, a drinking water that meets the highest standards.